Glade jul (Happy Christmas) - Viggo Johansen, 1891 |

 However, following the instructions is more difficult than it seems because early 20th century American women had their own style of baking.
 The ingredients are the same as in English, German or French cookbooks and the quality guaranteed but the quantities are different.
 Perhaps ingredients like milk or eggs were rare because times were hard; perhaps Ruth Wakefield, a dietician by profession, wanted to introduce her readers to more frugal eating habits.
 Perhaps it was the beginning of a different approach to cooking, serving, and enjoying food.
 And though she claims her recipes were tried and true and I believe her 100%, I often need to adapt the ingredients and sometimes the method as well.

-Today's post is dedicated to her Ginger snaps that ended up really nice.
+Today's post is dedicated to her recipe for Ginger snaps, which turned out really nice.
 This is a kind of molasses gingerbread you roll out thin and shape maybe with cookie cutters but I was rather hasty in making it and ended up with drop cookies instead.
 Whatever you do, keep the cookies thin.

 Comments